 Work, grad-school, children, marriage, divorce, baby mama’s, baby daddies, hoes and bros–I could go on but you get the picture.
 When you’re over 30 your life is filled with a lot more bullshit like this.
 For example, as I’m writing this I could be in some park in the Bay Area getting high as the stratosphere, but no, instead I’m at work supposed to be working.
 I suppose there is irony in there somewhere but I’m too sober to notice.

 Even though I don’t celebrate 420 anymore, I celebrate cannabis on a daily basis.
-I’ve also been smoking almost 20 years so what’s a day here and there, right?
+I’ve also been smoking for almost 20 years so what’s a day here and there, amiright?
 Now if you find you’re over 30 and you can still celebrate 420 with the best of them, hey, give yourself a hearty pat on the back.
 You are a true pothead.
 And that, my friend, deserves to be celebrated.

-My name is Petey Wheatstraw, also known as Charles Stevens.
+Hi, my name is Petey Wheatstraw.
 I’m an avid marijuana smoker, writer, devoted father and non-profit minion– not necessarily in that order.
-A Chicago native I’ve lived off and on in the Bay Area since 1996.
-Seven years ago I finally settled here to capture the changing face of our communities.
+A Chicago native I’ve lived in the Bay Area since 1996.